Page last updated: 07 April 2026

 For example, if you’re changing your life or health insurance, they should tell you if there is any reduction in cover (or no cover) for pre-existing conditions that are covered under your existing insurance.

-If they can’t provide a specific comparison (for example, if they don’t have the competence, knowledge and skill to comment on other providers’ products), ask them to explain this.
+If they can’t provide a specific comparison (for example, if they don’t compare to other insurance products as part of their service), ask them to explain what they do and don’t consider in their recommendation to you.
 They should also explain the types of risks involved with changing products so you can investigate this further yourself or get a different opinion if you wish.

-Most insurance advisers receive commission - they receive a payment from the insurance provider as a percentage of your premium.
-If you have complex insurance requirements, they may also charge a fee for analysing your needs and producing a plan for you.
+Most insurance advisers receive commission - this is a payment from the insurance provider to the adviser, as a percentage of your premium.
+If you have complex insurance requirements, the adviser may also charge a fee for analysing your needs and producing a plan for you.

 • An upfront commission.
 This can be as high as 200% of the annual premium, including bonus commissions.